micnews/condor/readme.md

 ## Example

-Running `node example/server.js` will start an example script on port 1234 that does POST requests whenever an event is tracked, and that event is then printed to the terminal
+Running `node example/server.js` will start a server on `localhost:1234` that does POST requests whenever an event is tracked, and that event is then printed to the terminal

 ## Usage